 This whole journey started with some photo classes back in high school, but I really developed my passion during a month-long backpacking trip to the High Sierras in California and then a college semester abroad in the Australian rainforest (during which I happened to meet my wife).
 The sights in these places were truly awesome and I had to learn how to capture the beauty I was seeing.
 This led me after college to the Maine Photo Workshops where, in a nature/travel course, I met a Massachusetts wedding photographer who invited me to second shoot with her when I got back home.
 After just a couple of weddings I began to really love it and pretty quickly decided to try my hand at running my own business.
-That was 10 years and hundreds of weddings ago.
+That was over 10 years and hundreds of weddings ago.

 How much do you charge?

 Packages start at $2,700 and always include an album, engagement session, and digital files.
 Please contact me if you would like to set up a time to meet and talk about what would work best for your wedding.

 How much coverage do I need?

 Of course this varies from couple to couple, but typically folks hire me for 8 hours.
 I love to be there for the getting ready/prep time to capture the anticipation of the day, fun with friends, and special moments with family.
 This is often when I capture some of my favorite images.
 I like to have at least an hour to cover this.
 I also like at least an hour to cover the formal portraits.
 If you opt to do a first look (which about 50% of couples do these days), this usually occurs right before the formal portraits so that would add about 15-30 minutes.

 More and more it seems I don’t stay through the entire reception.
 As long as I’m there for all of the formalities (parent dances, cake cutting, toasts, etc.) and an hour or so of dancing that is usually fine.
 I do love shooting dancing images, so I’m more than happy to stay the whole time.